 Ma/m should not produce a merle pattern but can cause a pale or brownish hue in the coat.
 Ma+/m can cause a faint or muted pattern with small spots of full pigmentation on a pale greyish or brownish base.

-Mc+/Ma+ or Ma+/Ma+ sometimes cause tweed pattern (also known as herding harlequin) with diluted spots in different shades of grey or brown.
+Mc+/Ma+ or Ma+/Ma+ sometimes cause a tweed pattern with diluted spots in different shades of grey or brown.

 Both Ma/m and Ma+/m sometimes don’t affect the coat at all.
 This can create situations where two non-expressing parents (Ma+/m ) surprisingly produce offspring with a merle pattern (Ma+/Ma+)!

 Classic Merle M